 Meet the Atlanta rapper who uses his lyrics to connect with others.

-Cam James, a rapper born and raised in Atlanta talks vegan restaurants, hustling in the music industry, and all there is to discover about the city.
+Cam James talks vegan restaurants, hustling in the music industry, and all there is to discover about Atlanta.

 What about the city inspires you and your music?